zesk/zesk/docs/hooks.md

 [List of standard Zesk hooks](hooks-list.md)

+## Autoloader and object self-registration

+Any class which is loaded by Zesk's autoloader is automatically registered in Zesk's system and will have a static method called `hooks` called if it exists in the class.

+So:

+	class MyClass {
+		public static function hooks(zesk\Application $application) {
+			$application->hooks->add("exit", array(__CLASS__, "onexit"));
+		}

+		public static function onexit(zesk\Application $application) {
+			// Clean up some stuff
+		}
+	}

+This method should be used to register hooks for your class or object globally.

+## Registering your hooks

+TODO

 So, there are basically two places to register and call hooks, in zesk:

+## Hook naming

 ## Call a hook